Canada, Eh? Top 10 List Of Things To Do In Montreal

 Eat, drink and shop on St. Paul Street – This beautiful little street in Old Montreal is lined with a variety of restaurants, bars, souvenir shops & art galleries & has a very European type of feel.

-Eat a Smoked Meat Sandwich at Schwartz’s Deli – Admittedly we did not try one of these delicious sandwiches but it’s on our list for next time!
+Eat a Smoked Meat Sandwich at Schwartz’s Deli – Admittedly I did not try one of these delicious sandwiches but it’s on my list for next time!
 Schwartz’s Deli is one of Montreal’s most-famous delis and I’m told their piled-high Smoked Meat Sandwiches are out of this world!
-We’ll try this next time… 🙂
+I”ll try this next time… 🙂

 Dance the night away on Saint-Laurent – Conveniently located on the same street as Schwartz’s deli are some of Montreal’s best bar & clubs!
 Get your nightcap on well into the night, as bars stay open til 3am!
 The bars on this street range from cocktail lounges, to dives, to clubs, to karaoke… no matter what you’re digging at the moment, Saint-Laurent’s got you covered!